Nail the Interview

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Your resume should be professional while showing off your education, experience, and your skills.
-It should show your experience and education in the best possible light, with that online data science course you’ve been dying to do at the top of the list in progress so that they know you are serious about expanding your knowledge and growing into other computing fields.
-Next, you have to think about the interviewer.
-They may be one person or it could be a panel and there may be a few stages of the process.
+Your resume should be professional while showing off your education, experience, and skills.
+It should show your experience and education in the best possible light, with that online data science course you’ve been dying to do at the top of the list in progress, so that they know you are serious about expanding your knowledge and growing into other computing fields.
+Next, consider the interviewer.
+They may be one person, or it could be a panel, and there may be a few stages of the process.

 Nail the Interview

 You cannot predict the mood or the personality of the person interviewing you – if you could, interviews would be easy.
 Instead, you have to turn up suited, booted, and open, being ready for any question that could be thrown at you.
-Most IT departments wear casual clothes at work due to the nature of the job, but that doesn’t mean your interview is casual.
-If they’ve had a bad morning, that will show on their face so you have to be the interviewee that turns that mood around.
+Most IT departments allow employees to wear casual clothes at work due to the nature of the job, but that doesn’t mean your interview is casual.
+If they’ve had a bad morning, that will show on their face, so you have to be the interviewee who turns that mood around.
 Lastly, your interview will depend on you.

 JobInterview.coach - Home of most advanced job coach